Reikon95/poker-pal/README.md

 PokerPal is written in typescript and utilises Angular.
 Python is also planned for integration.

+Only dependency atm is CardsJS for the svgs.

 # Get in touch

 Drop me an email - cameronjwblackwood@gmail.com